Are you starting in a new job or are you taking over a new team?

 If you are a leader taking over a new team, you can save yourself a lot of grief by doing things right from the outset.
 Many leaders try to play it all by the book and forget that team members are humans and humans are not always objective.
 That kind of attitude only attracts the anger and hostility of the team because they view the leader as an arrogant intruder imposing on the group.

-A leader must realize that although the organization recognizes him/her as the head of the team, it is how they relate with the team that will get its members to offer their loyalty and respect.
+When starting in a new job, a leader must realize that although the organization recognizes him/her as the head of the team, it is how they relate with the team that will get its members to offer their loyalty and respect.
 How can the leaders achieve this?

 - Be a learner before you try to be the leader: The people, who have been on the team before you, deserve your respect.
 Show it by getting to know them, what they have achieved, and what their challenges are.